 The secret to super soft sourdough cinnamon rolls:

 It’s butter in the dough!
 Happy fats.
 And this piece takes a little planning.
-You’ll want your butter to room temperature, so that you can add it to the dough while it is being kneaded in your stand mixer.
-If it’s too warm, it will make the dough greasy.
+You’ll want your butter at room temperature, so that you can add it to the dough while it is being kneaded in your stand mixer.
+I use this same method for incredibly delicious Sourdough Monkey Bread, too.
+If the butter is too warm, it will make the dough greasy.
 Too cold, it won’t blend into the dough.

 These Sourdough Cinnamon Rolls are incredibly soft, and when you pull the layers apart, they shred into feathery pieces.
 HEAVEN.